Wisdom and Mussar

 To help him do this, Hashem has provided him with the powerful tool of mussar.
 Mussar is a broad term, which includes self-correction through reflection and meditation.
 It also includes the direct and indirect guidance offered by parents and teachers.
 When these subtle measures prove insufficient, mussar can include physical changes to a person’s condition in life, such as illness, loss of wealth, and loss of stature.

-When mussar is applied by external forces such as the power of Hashem, the words of His neviim, or the actions of people in authority, there is a natural tendency to resist it and even to resent anyone attempting to interfere with a person’s “freedom” to do as he pleases and think as he pleases.
+When mussar is applied by external forces such as the power of Hashem, the words of His neviim (prophets), or the actions of people in authority.
+There is a natural tendency to resist it and even to resent anyone attempting to interfere with a person’s “freedom” to do as he pleases and think as he pleases.
 Thus, the individual may react with denial or anger.

 But Mishlei tells him that such a response is badly mistaken.
 A person needs to recognize that mussar is really happening to him and is happening to him in different ways throughout his life.
 Then he can accept it graciously.

 To help a person appreciate the positive purpose behind mussar, Mishlei gives us the analogy of a father disciplining a child.
 The greater the father’s love for his child the more devoted he will be in persevering with wise discipline.
 Even if the discipline seems harsh at the time it is applied, the child should realize that the father’s love has never faltered and that it will be openly revealed as soon as the opportunity arises.

 יא = מוּסַר ה’ בְּנִי אַל תִּמְאָס וְאַל תָּקֹץ בְּתוֹכַחְתּוֹ